React-Automation-Studio/React-Automation-Studio-Example-Project-1/README.md

 Inside: `./docker`the docker files that build the conatiners that are used by the docker-compose files are placed.

-Inside: `./epics`the demo and staging IOCs that interact with the DEmo react screens are located.
+Inside: `./epics`the demo and staging IOCs that interact with the Demo react screens are located.
 The staging IOC can be modified by the user for their own demo purposes.

-`./ReactApp`contains the source files for the web app. they can be edited as is described in Section 2.
+`./ReactApp`contains the source files for the web app.
+They can be edited as is described in Section 2.

 `./submodules`contains the git submodule that pulls in the source form the main React-Automation-Studio repository.